MaulanaRhezaArdiansyah/MaulanaRhezaArdiansyah/README.md

 #### I'm a Junior Fullstack Developer from Indonesia.

-- I’ve been actively studying the full stack for 9+ month.
+- I’ve been actively studying the full stack for 1+ years.
 - Quickly learn new information, have good analytical skills, attentive to details, work well on my own and in a team.

 [My Portfolio Website](https://rhezaardiansyah.vercel.app/)